 Hibernate is not actually a framework, it’s an ORM (Object-Relational-Mapping) used by the Java.
-Hibernate is used to provide a framework which acts as a bridge between Relational Database and Java.
-It is well known for its powerful data accessing feature.
+Hibernate is used to provide a framework that acts as a bridge between the Relational Database and Java.
+It is well known for its powerful data accessing the feature.

 - Powerful ORM

 - Data security is not high

 GWT is an open-source tool that is developed by Google itself.
 It is designed to develop front-end web applications using Java.
 It comes with well-organized documentation that helps developers to understand it better.